jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

         else:
             return 'succeeded'

-  the terminal shows green again
+  the terminal shows green again!
+I know :ref:`how to test that an Exception is raised` and :ref:`how to handle Exceptions in programs`.
+I am a master!!

 ----